geobtaa/metadata/docs/recipes/R-02_socrata.md

 1. Visit the URL for the Socrata Portal to check and see if the site is down, moved, etc.
 2. **If a site is missing**
-	- Unpublish it from GEOMG and indicate the Date Retired, and make a note in the Status field.
+	- Unpublish it from GBL Admin and indicate the Date Retired, and make a note in the Status field.
 3. Start over from Step 1.

 ## Step 3: Validate and Clean

 Although the harvest notebook will produce valide metadata for most of the items, there may still be some errors.
-[Run the cleaning script](clean.md) to ensure that the records are valid before we try to ingest them into GEOMG.
+[Run the cleaning script](clean.md) to ensure that the records are valid before we try to ingest them into GBL Admin.

-## Step 4: Upload to GEOMG
+## Step 4: Upload to GBL Admin

 1. Review the previous upload.
 Check the Date Accessioned field of the last harvest and copy it.
 2. Upload the new CSV file.
 This will overwrite the Date Accessioned value for any items that were already present.